mossbutter/landing-page/README.md

 1 day, around 6 hours a day between researching and coding.
 I looked up things like CSS rounded corners and importing fonts.

 ## Additional notes 🗒️
 As an extra challenge to myself, I completed around 400 lines of code in nano using the terminal before I took it to VS Code for final tweaks, super proud!
+I would have liked to have done this with SCSS.

 ### Tools ⚙️
 VSCode, git, HTML5, CSS3, nano, flexbox, ReadMe Editor